 How are Australian supers taxed on distributions in the U.S.?

-Upon distribution, the funds are taxable in the U.S. to the extent that the distributions exceed basis.
+Upon distribution, funds are taxable in the U.S. under Section 72 to the extent that distributions exceed basis.

 Required international information reporting forms